catid/WLANOptimizer/README.md

 # WLANOptimizer
-Single-header C++ library that fixes WiFi performance issues for online gaming and other low-latency real-time network traffic.
+Single-header C library that fixes WiFi performance issues for online gaming and other low-latency real-time network traffic.

 Presents the OptimizeWLAN() function to optimize WiFi settings for low-latency.